For some becoming a homeowner is a dream come true.

 - Can customize and renovate the home to your liking

-- Interest paid on mortgage is tax deductible
+- Interest paid on a mortgage is tax-deductible

-- Mortgage payment is usually not much more than renting
+- A mortgage payment is usually not much more than renting

-- Build up home equity, a home is like a big puppy bank helping you save money
+- Build up home equity.
+A home is like a big piggybank helping you save money

 - Can have as many pets as you want

 - You will eliminate monthly housing payments once it’s paid off

 - More difficult to move to a new location